 In the first and third scenarios, deprivation of citizenship is permissible even if the person would be left stateless.
 "False representation" means a representation which was dishonestly made on the applicant’s part.
 “Conducive to the public good” means depriving in the public interest on the grounds of involvement in terrorism, espionage, serious organised crime, war crimes or unacceptable behaviours.

 British nationality law provides for six different types of British nationality/citizenship status, of which ‘British citizen’ is the most common.
 The deprivation of citizenship powers applies to all of these categories.
 There are also provisions within the common law to ‘nullify’ an application for British citizenship if it is found to have been ineffective from the outset.
 These do not depend on misconduct by the individual or the Secretary of State being satisfied on certain matters.
 The application is treated as if it never took place.
-As discussed in section 6 to this Note, the Prime Minister has recently confirmed that the Government is considering what action it can take to exclude British nationals who are considered to pose a threat to national security but are not covered by existing deprivation of citizenship powers.
+As discussed in section 6 to this Note, the Prime Minister had confirmed that the Government is considering what action it can take to exclude British nationals who are considered to pose a threat to national security but are not covered by existing deprivation of citizenship powers.

 Ministers suggested during the passage of the Immigration, Asylum and Nationality Act 2006 that deprivation may be appropriate where the person-